rahulmovva/BCG_DataScience_and_Analytics_Virtual_Experience_Program/README.md

 ## Task 1: Business understanding and Hypothesis Framing
 Your first task is to understand what is going on with the client and think about how you would approach this problem and test the specific hypothesis.

-You must formulate the hypothesis as a data science problem and lay out the major steps needed to test this hypothesis, focusing on the data you would need from the client as well as the analytical models you would use to test the hypothesis.
+You formulate the hypothesis as a data science problem and lay out the major steps needed to test this hypothesis, focusing on the data you would need from the client as well as the analytical models you would use to test the hypothesis.

 ## Task 2: Exploratory Data Analysis
 The BCG project team thinks that building a churn model to understand whether price sensitivity is the largest driver of churn has potential.
 The client has sent over some data which includes: